2026 MARGARET A. GANNON (MAG) LEGAL EDUCATION STIPEND

 The WLAC/Rhoda and Judge Stuart Hing Scholarship was created in 2018.
 As an attorney, Judge Hing was a Board member of WLAC, and even after his appointment to the Alameda County Superior Court in 2008, he continued to serve for almost a decade as a judicial liaison to the Board.
 This Scholarship represents a continuing commitment to diversity, inclusion, and equality, values shared by WLAC and the Stuart and Rhoda Hing Charitable Trust.

 Women Lawyers of Alameda County is pleased to announce that we will again be awarding one $5,000 law student scholarship, courtesy of the Stuart and Rhoda Hing Charitable Trust.
-The scholarship will be presented at the WLAC Annual Judges’ Reception on October 23, 2025.
+The scholarship will be presented at the WLAC Annual Judges’ Reception.

 Photo by Mariah Weaver, Oakland 2023